ugirumurera/TA_solver/README.md

 **Step 2.** Install Python and conda on your system if not already installed.
 Code was developed with Python 2.7.

-**Step 3.** Create a conda environment from the yml file:
+**Step 3.** Create a conda environment from the yml file.
+Run the code in the TA_solver conda environment.
 ```
 conda env create -f environment.yml
-Activate environment by: source activate Reg_Mobility
+Activate environment by: source activate TA_solver

 ```